vladmandic/human/README.md

 #### 2.1 With Bundler

-If you're using bundler *(such as rollup, webpack, esbuild)* to package your client application, you can import ESM version of `Human` which supports full tree shaking
+If you're using bundler *(such as rollup, webpack, esbuild)* to package your client application, you can import ESM version of `Human` library which supports full tree shaking

 ```js
   import human from 'dist/human.esm.js';